Time management

 The method promotes new levels of personal growth as a result of stress and change.
 That’s why it’s called SuperBetter.

 Others?
-I thought there were more, but I ain’t seen any recently.
+I thought there were more, but I haven’t seen any recently.

-Anyway, I won’t research that because gamification, at least as practiced by these apps, doesn’t seem motivating to me.
+Anyway, I won’t research that because gamification, at least as practised by these apps, doesn’t seem to motivate me.

-Possible exception to the social media timewasting rule: Social networks for mutual social productivity inspection, “Mutual shame, mutually agreed upon”, or the crowdsourced-opt-in-panopticon.
+Possible exception to the social media timewasting rule: Social networks for mutual social productivity: mutual inspection: “Mutual shame, mutually agreed upon”, or the crowdsourced, opt-in panopticon.
 Examples:

-Intend has an element of this, through social commitment: it encourages you to commit to doing some things, then mark off doing them, publicly.
-Also it has “rooms” for mutual inspection of concentration.
-The flagship one (which is free) is probably the Less Wrong Study Hall.
+Intend has an element of this, through social commitment: it encourages us to commit to doing some things, then tick off doing them, publicly.
+It also has “rooms” for mutual inspection of concentration.
+The flagship room (which is free) is probably the Less Wrong Study Hall.

-See also other social-productivity systems at online collaboration.
+See also other social productivity systems under online collaboration.

 Aligning the things I do by default with the things I need to be doing.
-Much to say here and this is important in my daily life.
+There’s a lot to say here, and it’s important in my daily life.
 Two books I’m interested in reading along these lines are Clear (2018) and Tracy (2007).

-Zapier recommends some flowtime technique timers which integrate well with it but Zapier, for all that it is an excellent service, is itself outrageously expensive (USD20/month for basic, USD49 for professional; I could not do anything interesting to me on the free tier).
+Zapier recommends some Flowtime technique timers that integrate well with it, but Zapier, for all that it is an excellent service, is outrageously expensive (USD20/month for basic, USD49 for professional; I couldn’t do anything interesting that interested me on the free tier).
 Tmetric looks pretty.
-AFAICT the Toggl tracking is better for my integrations.
-It is nearly as expensive as Intend though, if I need the paid version (USD9/month), although the free one is fine.
+AFAICT, Toggl tracking is better for the integrations I want.
+It is nearly as expensive as Intend, though, if I need the paid version (USD9/month), although the free one is fine.
 I would pay half that much.
-Zapier also reviews some classic pomodoro timers. pomodone looks like the most natural fit — USD4/month for the good version.
+Zapier also reviews some classic Pomodoro timers.
+Pomodone looks like the most natural fit — USD4/month for the good version.

 Clear.
 2018.
 Atomic habits: an easy and proven way to build good habits and break bad ones: tiny changes, remarkable results.